 “Say a shopper is in a department store.
 If that shopper has a question, they can ask a voice-activated device.
 This can make for a new type of customer experience and a new type of customer relationship with the store itself.
 It will make the experience easier and more efficient for shoppers,” says Arielle Einhorn, a Senior Research Analyst at Jones Lang LaSalle Investments.

 Other retailers are integrating voice technology in their dressing rooms: Last year, H&M launched a voice activated smart mirror that offers customers personalized styling recommendations in its Times Square store.
 From there, the customer can view similar items or select coordinating accessories directly from their dressing room.
 After that, any items of interest can be purchased through the mirror by scanning a QR code.

 Purchases made through voice-controlled devices are projected to leap from $2 billion to $40 billion by 2022.

 But like with any new technology, there is always a learning curve and, while remote voice shopping works well for tasks like grocery or office supply purchasing, questions of how offsite voice ordering will fare for fashion retailers remain unclear.

-Despite still being in its blue sky phase, voice controlled technology has the opportunity to streamline the way consumers purchase goods in the same way e-commerce has transformed the retail landscape and, although these shifts may feel tenuous today, automation will leave its lasting impact on society—let’s just hope Alexa comes with a good sense of style.
+Despite still being in its blue sky phase, voice-controlled technology has the opportunity to streamline the way consumers purchase goods in the same way e-commerce has transformed the retail landscape and, although these shifts may feel tenuous today, automation will leave its lasting impact on society—let’s just hope Alexa was programmed with a good sense of style.